 with the applicant prior to signing.

 The Bunting Fellowship includes a formal structured curriculum of class sessions and structured earning activities beginning in September 2025 and ending in May 2026.
-With breaks for major holidays, Fellows are expected devote two full days per month to class sessions and about four hours of homework between sessions.
+With breaks for major holidays, Fellows are expected to devote two full days per month to class sessions and about four hours of homework between sessions.

 If this applicant is chosen as a Bunting Fellow, the Johns Hopkins Urban Health Institute (UHI) will pay the Organization listed below 10% of the Bunting Fellow’s salary and fringe up to $10,000 as compensation for the time the employee will be devoting to the program.
 The Organization will continue to pay the Bunting Fellow’s full salary and will invoice the UHI monthly to receive compensatory payment.